Almanya: Welcome to Germany

-Almanya: Welcome to Germany (Almanya – Willkommen in Deutschland) (Almanya is Turkish for Germany) is a 2011 German comedy film directed by Yasemin Şamdereli.
+Almanya: Welcome to Germany (Almanya – Willkommen in Deutschland) (Almanya is Turkish for Germany) is a 2011 German comedy-drama film directed by Yasemin Şamdereli.
 The film premiered at the 61st Berlin International Film Festival in the section competition and won the Deutscher Filmpreis 2011 in the categories Best Script and Best Film.

 The tragic comedy dramatizes the question of identity and belonging for former Turkish guest workers in Germany and their descendants.
 The film opened in German cinemas on 10 March and was the fourth most successful German film of 2011 with 1.5 million viewers.